atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 * The directory to save the results
 * All the options for the selected calibration method (in the Options tab; see below)

-There is one tab to define the options of the classic calibration, the variables exploration and the Monte-Carlo simulations.
+There is one tab to define the options of the classic calibration, the variables exploration, and the Monte-Carlo simulations.
 The details of the options are given on the page of the :ref:`another page<classic-calibration>`.

 .. image:: img/frame-optimizer-options-calib.png
    :align: center